Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Results

 From the nominal absolute magnitudes ($H_{\mathrm{median}}$) derived for each object and filter, we computed the corresponding absolute colors.
-The number of objects for which each color could be determined is as follows (Summary in Table \ref{table_colors}): 945 for $(u-g)$, 947 for $(u-r)$, 940 for $(u-i)$, 936 for $(u-z)$, 14 for $(u-J)$, 1694 for $(g-r)$, 1658 for $(g-i)$, 1593 for $(g-z)$, 36 for $(g-J)$, 1722 for $(r-i)$, 1650 for $(r-z)$, 41 for $(r-J)$, 1637 for $(i-z)$, 18 for $(i-J)$, and 21 for $(z-J)$.
+The number of objects for which each color could be determined is as follows (Summary in Table \ref{table_colors}): 57 for $(u-g)$, 59 for $(u-r)$, 59 for $(u-i)$, 54 for $(u-z)$, 436 for $(g-r)$, 410 for $(g-i)$, 353 for $(g-z)$, 429 for $(r-i)$, 344 for $(r-z)$, and 341 for $(i-z)$.
+These colors were computed using our final sample, which we recall is defined as objects with $|\beta| < 1.5$ mag deg$^{-1}$ and $N\geq3$ in the $u$, $g$, $r$, $i$, and $z$ filters.
 Figure \ref{abs_colors} shows the two-dimensional and one-dimensional distributions of absolute colors between filters.
 The top-left, top-right, and bottom-left panels display scatter plots with 2D kernel density estimation (KDE) contours, which provide a smoothed representation of the point density and illustrate the correlations in color across different filter combinations.
 Contours correspond to the 1$\sigma$, 2$\sigma$, and 3$\sigma$ confidence levels, and the cross indicates the typical mean absolute deviation of the measurements.
-The bottom-right panel presents the one-dimensional KDE distributions of $\Delta H$ values for different filter combinations.
-Across all color--color diagrams analyzed, the 1$\sigma$ contours, which enclose roughly 68\% of the sample, are consistently located in the quadrant where both color indices are positive.
-This indicates that the majority of the objects in our sample exhibit red colors, as expected for TNOs \cite{ayalaloera2018MNRAS, Schwamb2019}.
-Objects recently discovered by the Rubin Observatory, as well as other known TNOs observed during the RFL, are highlighted.
-The RFL objects are shown only in the subplots corresponding to the filters for which we have measurements ($g$, $r$, $i$).
-These objects generally exhibit moderately red colors (with $H_g-H_i>0$ and $H_r-H_i>0$), consistent with the bulk of the population.
-Exceptions are 2014~WV508 and 2025~MM66, which show $H_g - H_r > 0$ but $H_r - H_i < 0$, indicating comparatively neutral or slightly bluish colors.
-All RFL objects fall within the $1\sigma$ contour, except for 2025~MP35, which lies near the edge of the $2\sigma$ region and displays a relatively high $H_g - H_r \approx 2$.
-Although 1998 BU48 falls outside our adopted $\beta$ thresholds, its absolute colors still yield reasonable values, clustering near the main concentration of objects in color–color space.

-The same color indices used here—except for (u–g), which we excluded due to the limited number of objects (143)—were adopted by \citet{bernardinelli2025AJ} and \citet{Fraser2023}.
-When comparing our absolute color–color diagrams with those presented by these authors (based on apparent, phase-affected colors), we do not observe a clear separation into two subgroups, such as the NIRF and NIRB populations.
-This difference becomes even more evident when comparing the one-dimensional color distributions: while \citet{bernardinelli2025AJ} report bimodal histograms (see their Figure 1, bottom-right panel), our absolute color distributions appear unimodal.
+The bottom-right panel shows the one-dimensional KDEs of the different colors.
+Across all color--color diagrams analyzed, the 1$\sigma$ contours, which enclose roughly 68\% of the sample, are consistently located in the quadrant where both color indices are positive indicating overall red colors \citep{ayalaloera2018MNRAS, Schwamb2019}.